Robert Carradine

-Robert Carradine (/ˈkærədiːn/ KARR-ə-deen; born March 24, 1954) is an American actor.
+Robert Reed Carradine (/ˈkærədiːn/ KARR-ə-deen; born March 24, 1954) is an American actor.
 A member of the Carradine family, he made his first appearances on television Western series such as Bonanza and his brother David's TV series, Kung Fu.
 Carradine's first film role was in the 1972 film The Cowboys, which starred John Wayne and Roscoe Lee Browne.
 Carradine also portrayed fraternity president Lewis Skolnick in the Revenge of the Nerds series of comedy films.

 Early life

 Carradine is the son of actress and artist Sonia Sorel (née Henius) and actor John Carradine.
 He is one of many actors in the Carradine family.
 He is the brother of Christopher and Keith Carradine, paternal half-brother of Bruce and the late David Carradine, and maternal half-brother of Michael Bowen.
 His maternal great-grandfather was biochemist Max Henius, and his maternal great-grandmother was the sister of historian Johan Ludvig Heiberg.

-Carradine's parents divorced when he was 2 years old.
+Carradine's parents divorced when he was two years old.
 A bitter custody battle led to his father gaining custody of him and his brothers, Christopher and Keith.
 During the custody battle, the children spent three months in a home for abused children as wards of the court.
-His brother, Keith, said of the experience, "It was like being in jail.
+His brother Keith said of the experience, "It was like being in jail.
 There were bars on the windows, and we were only allowed to see our parents through glass doors.
 It was very sad.
 We would stand there on either side of the glass door crying".

 Carradine was raised primarily by his stepmother, his father's third wife, Doris Grimshaw, and believed her to be his mother until he was introduced to Sonia Sorel at a Christmas party when he was 14 years old.
 While still in high school, Robert lived with his half-brother, David, in Laurel Canyon, California.
 Under David's care he indulged in two of his major interests: race car driving and music.
 He and David belonged to a musical quartet that performed in small clubs in Los Angeles and San Francisco.